Personal Injury

 So, if you were using your cell phone while driving when the defendant rear-ended you, they can argue you were comparatively negligent.
 They can show you weren’t paying the full attention you should have while on the road, and so you have some of the blame for any injuries or damages you received.
 If you won $100,000 in a settlement, but the jury decided you were 20% at-fault for the accident, you would only receive $80,000.
 You can still pursue compensation if you share less than 50% of the blame.

-What Should I Do After an Accident?
+What Should I Do After an Accident in Schaumburg?

 The aftermath of an accident can be stressful, especially after dealing with a traumatizing event.
 You should remember to take some crucial steps to ensure the best chance at securing compensation.

-• Seek medical treatment — you need a professional’s opinion of your injuries.
+• Seek Medical Treatment — You need a professional’s opinion of your injuries.
 It’s essential for your health and can bolster your insurance claim.
 If you aren’t taken from the scene of the accident, schedule an appointment as soon as possible.

-• Notify Your Insurance — you need to contact your insurer and the at-fault party’s insurer of your intent to file a claim.
+• Notify Your Insurance — You need to contact your insurer and the at-fault party’s insurer of your intent to file a claim.
 This will start the claims process.

 Even when your case seems obvious, you still have to prove the at-fault party was responsible for your damages.
 You need evidence and a cohesive argument.
 You can start working on building your case after the accident.